R-Rothrock/R-Rothrock/README.md

 # Roan Rothrock

-Im a self trained programmer out of middle Tennessee, interested in InfoSec.
+Im a self trained programmer out of middle Tennessee, delving into information security.

 # About me